00

 How to Improve Your Chargeback Rate

-Understanding that every chargeback means potential lights out for your business due to regulatory and revenue hiccups, put the recommended measures in place to reduce your chargeback ratio.
+Every chargeback means potential lights-out for your business due to regulatory and revenue hiccups.
+Put these recommended measures in place to reduce your chargeback ratio:

 1. Eliminate chargeback-producing business practices and clerical missteps.